wnanbei/direwolf/README.md

 It only support `UTF8`, `GBK`, `GB18030`, `Latin1` now.

 Note: Text() will decode content everytime you call it.
-If you want reuse content, you would better store the content in a variable.
+If you want reuse text, you would better store the text in a variable.

 ```go
 text := resp.Text()